Yellowknife City Council has decided to build a new climbing wall in the Yellowknife Fieldhouse. Woo hoo!

 What will the YKCC contribute to the new wall?

-The YKCC has committed to providing the remaining $72,050 through fundraising and donations from its own funds.
+The YKCC has committed to providing the remaining construction cost for the wall above the $160,000 committed by the City.
+The YKCC will contribute this money through fundraising and donations from its own funds.
 The YKCC has also committed to donating $20K in existing assets (climbing holds, climbing shoes, etc.)

 How can I help or donate to support the new wall?

-The YKCC is currently organizing a fundraising campaign for early 2017 to raise the remaining funds for the wall.
+The YKCC is currently organizing a fundraising campaign for spring 2018 to raise the remaining funds for the wall.
 If you would like to help with fundraising, applying for grants, or other services, please contact the ykclimbingclub at gmail.com.

 Why would the YKCC want the City to build and operate a wall?